Give the gift that lasts! LearningStore: the best educational products at the best prices -- your purchases directly support Reading Rockets

 Clapping games

 Associating syllables with a beat can help students to better learn the concept of syllables within words.
-The activities found on this website provide teachers with some suggestions for using clapping games to help students understand about dividing words into syllables.
+Here's a clapping game to help young learners understand about dividing words into syllables.

 Using mirrors